 An attractive fence not only adds to the beauty of your home but increases its value as well—and wood makes an ideal material for a great-looking fence.
 Wood is classic yet can be easily updated to suit any modern style.
 It is also versatile and can be adapted to match the architecture of your home or surrounding structures.
 There is a host of natural shades available, or it can be painted or stained to any color you desire.

 In fact, wood is the perfect material for a backyard fence, allowing you to create your own private garden of delights.
 It goes great with vegetable or flower gardens and allows you to incorporate some charming thematic elements.
-Here are some inspiring ideas on how to make wood fencing complement your backyard garden.
+Your home’s fence could begin to make your gardening dream come true.
+Here are some inspiring ideas on how to make wood fencing complement your backyard garden and turn your gardening woes to wows.

 A trellis fence is simply that—a wooden fence that has a grid trellis design instead of solid, vertical boards.
 This sort of fence is perfect when you’re looking more for style and garden compatibility than total enclosure.
 But don’t worry, a trellis fence can still provide privacy.
 Simply place ivy or other clinging plants at regular intervals around the fence.
 Soon, you’ll have a lovely, organic fence resembling a scene from the English countryside.